mahesh-singh/post/RabbitMQ.md

 }
 ```

-These message can be stored in central place so that other application can access.
+These messages can be stored in central place so that other application can access.
 Now email service, third party APIs and audit log service can run independently and perform their task without impacting user registration module.
 Even in case of any issues in email or third party service our registration module keep working and once these services up again they can continue their task without losing any data.

 ##What is messaging
 A way of exchange messages from point A to point B or many points C.
-Its enables distributed communication that is loosely coupled.
+It enables distributed communication that is loosely coupled.
 Message sender  sends a message to a **destination**, and the message recipient can retrieve the message from the **destination**.
 However, the sender and the receiver do not have to be available at the same time in order to communicate.
-To understand better email is a great example of messaging which enables people to communicate
+To understand better email is a great example of messaging which enables people to communicate.

 People use messaging for scale the applications.

 You want to use messaging
-- Send data to many applications without calling their API directly in your application.
+- Send data to many applications without calling their API directly in your application
-- Want to do things in certain order like transactional system.
+- Want to do things in certain order like transactional system
 - Monitor data feeds like number of registration in application

 The component which receive the message from sender and recipient retrieve the message from, called **message broker** or **messaging middleware**.